josefnpat/filedb/readme.md

 # Purose

-To securely keep a database of file with encrypted filenames and passwords.
+To securely keep a database of files with encrypted filenames and passwords.

 # Requirements